AlexxNica/closure-compiler-js/README.md

 # closure-compiler-js

-Check, compile, transpile, optimize and compress JavaScript with Closure Compiler in JS
+Check, compile, transpile, optimize and compress JavaScript with Closure Compiler in JS.

 This repo tracks issues related to the publication to npmjs.org and associated plugins.
 Any bugs not related to the plugins themselves should be reported to the [main repository](https://github.com/google/closure-compiler/).